 RAE provides a vehicle for you to apply your knowledge and skills to a project of your own choosing in order to deepen and broaden understanding of that knowledge, develop expertise in a specific area of interest, build self-confidence through the development of an idea to fruition and discover how economic ideas can be applied to a specific problem.

 Over the last years a number of our RAE students have been selected to present their final project at the Carroll Round — an International Conference for Undergraduate Research held at Georgetown University, alongside students from other leading Economics Departments around the world, including Harvard, NYU, LSE and Oxford.
-Others have had the opportunity to present their final project at the British Conference of Undergraduate Research and the International Atlantic Economic Society.
+Others have had the opportunity to present their final project at the British Conference of Undergraduate Research, the ICUR and the International Atlantic Economic Society.

 Good practice in assessment